dprojects/getDimensions/Docs/README.md

 This type of report is mostly used by me for documentation purposes.
 It is simple objects listing.
 However, it can be very useful for project veryfication.
 You can list all objects and see if the dimensions are set correctly.

-* To create quantity report just set `Report type` variable to `n` and run the macro:
+* To create the name report just set `Report type` variable to `n` and run the macro:

     ![ReportTypeN001](https://raw.githubusercontent.com/dprojects/getDimensions/master/Docs/Screenshots/ReportTypeN001.png)